 Transport and Shipping

 Birketts ‘compares favourably to the leading shipping firms worldwide’, according to one client.
 Its responsive team’ has ‘good industry knowledge and experience’ and handles disputes relating to bills of lading, charterparties, cargo claims, shipbuilding, marine insurance, cruise and ferry line operation, as well as handling salvage, ship arrest and collision claims.
 West of England, Tradhol Internacional, Raets Marine Insurance, Allianz Global & Speciality France and AXA Corporate Solutions Assurances are clients.
 Nicholas Woo heads the team, which includes Alex Davey, who ‘takes a very commercial, pragmatic approach and has good sector expertise’; he handles defence work for shipowners and charterers.
 Also recommended are Henry Adams, who handles disputes involving cargo damage, as well as marine insurance disputes, and Lisa Wortley, who advises on charterparty disputes and cargo claims.
-Also recommended are Barrister Laura Thomas, for regulatory matters; and Senior Associate Sarah Holsgrove, for contentious shipping and international trade work.
+Also recommended is Senior Associate Sarah Holsgrove, for contentious shipping and international trade work.

 Health and Safety

 Birketts has ‘an excellent team that is professional but at the same time has personality, and which can offer clear advice with little jargon’.
-The Corporate Criminal Defence Team has extensive cross-industry experience in serious matters including disasters and cases of multiple fatalities.
+The Regulatory and Corporate Defence Team has extensive cross-industry experience in serious matters including disasters and cases of multiple fatalities.
 It also provides a full service from Solicitors, Barristers and Health and Safety Consultants, who advise corporate clients on regulatory compliance.
-Barristers Laura Thomas and Matthew Gowen provide ‘excellent counsel and practicality; both are very knowledgeable and superb in court’.
-Consultants Frank Sykes, who has experience as principal inspector at the Health and Safety Executive (HSE), and Malcolm Savory are recommended for their ‘candid and considered advice’.
+Consultant Frank Sykes, who has experience as principal inspector at the Health and Safety Executive (HSE) is recommended for his ‘candid and considered advice’.
 Senior Associate Julie Gowland and Philippa Dyer both have extensive experience in criminal and regulatory law.
 The firm is currently acting for a company in the engineering sector that faced charges relating to a multiple fatality that occurred on a construction project.
 The case is due for trial in the High Court this year.

 Birketts is ‘a very professional firm that punches well above its weight’.
 The firm primarily acts for regional clients, although its roster of international clients is growing, as illustrated by its handling of UK and EU trade mark matters for New Zealand winemaker Villa Maria Estate.
 The team, led by litigator Matthew Atkins, has standout practitioners in Senior Associate Nellie Jackson (who ‘provides very commercial and practical advice’).
 The team manages the trade mark portfolio of global group Elektron Technology.